What to Expect on Qantas Flight QF3 to New York (via Auckland)

 The current Qantas Business Lounge at Auckland Airport.
 Photo: Matt Graham.

 Qantas’ Auckland lounges are currently among the oldest in the airline’s network.
-However, Qantas has announced that it will replace the existing lounges in mid-2024 with a new combined lounge.
+However, Qantas has announced that it will eventually replace the existing lounges with a new combined lounge.
 The new lounge will offer more space, better food and local New Zealand wine.
 There will even be an “edible herb garden”.

 In the meantime, if you have a Priority Pass membership, you may prefer to head next door to the Strata Lounge.
 This lounge is larger and offers better food and drink options than the Qantas lounges.